SoCuul/GiveawayBot/README.md

 It utilizes [discord-giveaways](https://github.com/Androz2091/discord-giveaways) to create and manage the giveaways.

 # How to download
 You should always use the latest version of the bot.
-You can get the latest version by [clicking this link](https://github.com/SoCuul/GiveawayBot/releases/latest).
+You can get the download the latest source code by [clicking this link](https://github.com/SoCuul/GiveawayBot/releases/latest).

 # Setup
 ## Prerequisites